alphagov/govuk-rfcs/rfc-069-classifying-and-measuring-tech-debt.md

 ### Classifying and measuring

 Classifying tech debt uses two factors: the impact of the consequence and the effort required to remove the cause.
 Both are subjectively measured as high (red), medium (amber) or low (green) with a justification and explanation of the cause and consequence.
 These are subjectively combined into an overall high/medium/low risk rating, with the reason for the relative weighting also recorded.

-This rating signifies the risk and associated cost with not dealing with the item right now.
-In some circumstances (such as an upcoming planned rewrite or retirement) we would accept a high risk as the item would go away naturally anyway.
-For this reason, the risks don't necessarily map directly to priorities.
+A piece of tech debt with a high impact but very low removal effort may be low overall, because while the ongoing cost is high, the one off cost to fix it when needed is low.
+Likewise a piece of tech debt that has a low impact but high effort might also be rated low overall.
+The effort of addressing the issue may far outweigh the support burden incurred.

 This is similar to how risks are recorded in a Risk Register.
 High, medium and low ratings are given for impact and likelihood along with a combined overall rating based on a decision about the relative importance of the impact and likelihood.
 The higher the overall rating, the more the programme should be concerned about it.